 I got my gorgeous vases at Michael’s.
 I cannot preach the power of a coupon enough, get one here or on their app before you shop!
-If you have a good amount of notice that you are in need of these vases, as one usually does in these situations, keep an eye out anywhere and everywhere you go – Homegoods, Pier 1, Walmart even, you never know where you will find exactly what you’re looking for.
+If you have a good amount of notice that you you’ll need vases, keep an eye out anywhere and everywhere you go – Homegoods, Pier 1, Walmart even, you never know where you will find exactly what you’re looking for.
 No rush to pick the vases at the first store you go to if you have the time; shop around.

 Making the Arrangements

 Honestly?
 This was the best part!
-The bride provided me with exactly what she wanted which is what surely made it so simple, so don’t underestimate good ole’ fashioned preparedness.
-Whether it is yours or a friend’s wedding you’re playing florist for, go into this with a final, agreed prototype so there is no guessing and no surprises.
+The bride provided me with exactly what she wanted which is surely made it so simple, so don’t underestimate good ole’ fashioned preparedness.
+Whether it’s yours or a friend’s wedding you’re playing florist for, go into this with a final, agreed prototype so there is no guessing and no surprises.

 It’s also important to your sanity to have an organized work station.
 Keep your trimmings in one spot (or directly in the garbage), keep the finished arrangements away from all the scraps and debris, and be careful when trimming the stems because the harder-to-cut ones will fly all over the place with zero warning.

-- Pull any discolored petals off of a bloom if there’s only a few, no one will notice a missing petal but they will definitely notice a brown spot.
+- Pull any discolored petals off the blooms.
+If there’s only a few, no one will notice a missing petal.
+But if left, people will definitely notice brown spots.

-- If you have a couple of smaller blooms that would make a nice arrangement if combined, fasten them together as close to the flowers with one of the tiny rubber bands that comes on the bouquets you bought.
+- If you have a couple of smaller blooms that would look better combined, fasten them together close to the buds with a tiny rubber band that come with the bouquets you bought.
 The dual stems in the clear vase is subsequently a great look.